SudaisRehman/SudaisRehman/README.md

 💳 Stripe App
 A project integrating Stripe payment solutions.

-🗺️ GPS Map Camera
-A mapping and camera app that captures GPS-tagged photos.

 ⚙️ RPM Service
 An app tracking real-time RPM data.

 📔 Lawyer Diary
 A diary and case management tool for legal professionals.

-➗ SplitApp
-Manages and splits group expenses effortlessly.

 👋 Salam
 A messaging app for communication.